Best Things to do in Dubai in Summer

 While I could spend hours on a boat each day, the truth is that the breeze of a normal boat will probably not be enough when you are in Dubai in July or August.

-For the coolest boat tour experience with a lot of fresh breeze, I recommend a speedboat tour.
+For the coolest boat tour experience with a lot of fresh breezes, I recommend a speedboat tour.
 You won’t feel the heat too much, and you also get to do some sightseeing – so it is actually 2 for 1!

 Visit a Water Park